Ratna-Sambhav/AutoLLM/README.md

 ## How to use:

-1. Install docker and run the following docker image:\n docker run -p 80:6000 ratna1sambhav/autollm-backend:0.1
+- Install docker and run the following docker image: docker run -p 80:6000 ratna1sambhav/autollm-backend:0.1
-3. Access the api endpoint on localhost:80
+- Access the api endpoint on localhost:80
-4. Following are the endpoint:
+  - Following are the endpoint:
-   i. localhost:80/deploy_rag/
+    - localhost:80/deploy_rag/
       payload: {
          "access_key": "ADSWW...",               //Required: IAM Role with access to ec2 instance "secret_access_key": "cwedwe33232...",    //Required: IAM Role with access to ec2 instance